comp590-19s/comp590-19s.github.io/docs/syllabus.md

 Regrade requests on quizzes are handled through Gradescope.
 Regrade requests will only be accepted for the 72 hours following grade release on Gradescope.

+In order to pass the course you must score higher than a 40% on the final exam.

 ## Late Submission Policy

 Autograded problem sets will be accepted up to 2 days late for a 20% late penalty immediately following the grading deadline.
 All problem set submissions will be handed-in via GitHub and Gradescope.